Here’s how you can seek financial compensation for your damages, even when the insurance company blames you for the accident.

 Hospital emergency departments treat more than 39 million injuries every year.¹

 About 13 million of the injuries reported each year in the United States are from slip and fall accidents, with nearly five million more caused by motor vehicle accidents.²

 Accidents happen every day.
 But what if someone else is to blame for your injury?
 Whether you are injured from a slip and fall, car accident, dog bite, or another cause, you have a right to expect compensation for your medical bills and related costs.

 If you live in a pure comparative fault state, you have the right to pursue compensation from the at-fault person or business, even if you are partially, or even mostly to blame.

-Pure comparative fault, or pure comparative negligence, is a legal doctrine used in 13 states.
-Its purpose is to determine the percentage of fault, or negligence, each party has in an injury-accident.
-Insurance companies and lawyers use it to determine compensation in personal injury claims.
-The rule of pure comparative fault applies in car accidents, slips and falls, defective products, dog attacks, and other injury-accidents.
+Pure comparative fault, also called pure comparative negligence, is a legal rule used in 13 states.
+The rule is used by insurance companies and in lawsuits to determine the percentage of fault, or negligence, each party has in an injury accident.

 The following states use pure comparative fault: